ghoshsubh/ML-project/docs/source/Linear_regression.rst

   X^T X \theta - I \theta &= X^T Y

   (X^T X - I) \theta &= X^T Y

   \theta  &= (X^T X - I)^{-1}X^T Y

-Where :math:`I` id an identity matrix of :math:`d \times d`.
+Where :math:`I` is an identity matrix of :math:`d \times d`.

 Now we have :math:`\theta`, we can estimate the new output :math:`\hat{y}_{n+1} = x_{n+1} \theta`.
 There are some drawbacks in the exact solution:
   1. If :math:`n` is very large, it is computationally very expensive to process all :math:`n` points together.
+Specifically, the time complexity to find an inverse of an matrix is :math:`\bigo(n)`.

 Approximate Solution
 --------------------